drabhikroy/Courses/content/en/work/resume-html.md

 <div class="concise">

 - <b>Analyzed the Impact of Student Services</b>.
-Conducted qualitative and quantitative analysis to assess the effect of advising and engagement initiatives on student retention and graduation outcomes.
+Merged surveys, interviews, and registrar data to study how advising affected persistence, retention, and graduation.
 - <b>Built Web Applications and Dashboards</b>.
-Automated data extraction and visualization using R and Tableau, improving access and reporting for student-level data from the university’s Oracle server.
+Automated data pulls from the Oracle warehouse and refreshed Tableau dashboards with new R scripts.
 - <b>Conducted Research to Improve Retention</b>.
-Developed statistical models that identified gaps in student retention strategies, contributing to a 3% to 5% increase in retention rates for at-risk groups.
+Built predictive and survival models that flagged at‑risk students, supporting tactics that raised retention by as much as five percentage points.
+- <b>Developed an Evaluation Model for Advising</b>.
+Synthesized findings from Delphi panels, interviews, survey metrics, and time-to-event analysis into a unified framework for evaluating advising quality.
 - <b>Designed and Executed Questionnaires</b>.
-Developed and implemented surveys for approximately 300 students and staff, achieving response rates between 47% and 91% across various projects.
+Distributed questionnaires to 300 students and staff; response rates fell between 47% and 91%, depending on the project.
-- <b>Developed an Evaluation Model for Advising</b>.
-Created a comprehensive evaluation model by integrating a Delphi study, mixed-methods research, and survival analysis of student retention data.
 - <b>Led Tailored Evaluations</b>.
-Conducted needs assessments and led participatory evaluations for non-academic units, focusing on data-driven insights and stakeholder empowerment.
+Ran needs assessments and participatory evaluations for advising, student‑life, and support units.

 </div>